Saturday, July 22, 2017

 If you plot the Carnot cycle on a diagram of pressure versus volume, or the other two combinations of pressure, volume and temperature, you get a a shape with at least two curved sides, and it's hard to tell whether you could do better.
 Carnot proved that this cycle is the best you can do, in terms of how much work you can get out of a given amount of heat, by choosing two parameters that make the cycle into a rectangle.
 One is temperature -- steps one and three maintain a constant temperature.

 The other needs to make the other two steps straight lines.
 To make this work out, the second quantity has to remain constant while the temperature is changing, and change when temperature is constant.
-The solution is to define a quantity -- call it entropy -- that changes, when temperature is constant, by the amount of heat transferred, divided by that temperature (ΔS = ΔQ/T -- the deltas (Δ) say that we're relating changes in heat and entropy, not absolute quantities).
+The solution is to define a quantity -- call it entropy -- that changes, when temperature is constant, by the amount of heat transferred, divided by that temperature (ΔS = ΔQ/T -- the deltas (Δ) say that we're relating changes in heat and entropy, not absolute quantities; Q stands for heat and S stands for entropy, because reasons).
 When there's no heat transferred, entropy doesn't change.
 In step one, temperature is constant and entropy increases.
 In step two, temperature decreases while entropy remains constant, and so forth.

 Knowing the definition of entropy, you can convert, say, a pressure/volume diagram to a temperature/entropy diagram and back.
-In most cases the temperature/entropy version won't show vertical and horizontal lines -- that is, in most cases both change at the same time.
+In real systems, the temperature/entropy version won't show absolutely straight vertical and horizontal lines -- that is, there will be at least some places where both change at the same time.
 The Carnot cycle is exactly the case where the lines are perfectly horizontal and vertical.

 This definition of entropy in terms of heat and temperature says nothing at all about what's going on in the gas, but it's enough, along with some math I won't go into here (but which depends on the cycle being a rectangle), to prove Carnot's result: The portion of heat wasted in a Carnot cycle is the ratio of the cold temperature to the hot temperature (on an absolute temperature scale).
 You can only have zero loss -- 100% efficiency -- if the cold temperature is absolute zero.
 Which it won't be.